-An absolutely stunning plant in bloom, the Coral Aloe (Aloe striata) brings hot color to your Phoenix landscaping in winter.
-This is a plant that though will be lovely at a distance would be even better planted where you can enjoy the dark coral stripes outlining each of the succulent’s ground-hugging leaves.
-Since it will only reach up to 2-feet tall when flowering, this is the perfect candidate for including in the plantings that soften the edges of the patio.
+As seen in the photo on the left below, Coral Aloe (Aloe striata) is absolutely stunning in bloom.
+This plant will definitely bring hot color to your Phoenix landscaping in winter.
+Though lovely at a distance, it’s even better planted where you can enjoy the dark coral stripes outlining each of the succulent’s ground-hugging leaves.
+Since it will only reach up to 2-feet tall when flowering, this is the perfect candidate for including in plantings that soften the edges of the patio.

 Best grown in full to part sun with excellent drainage, but the more sun it gets, the more pink hazing the foliage will have.
 In part shade the leaves will be blue-green.
 Clump them in a way that will allow your plants to grow to their full 3-foot wide spread, or scatter them if it suits your overall vision.
 Though most plants are best in groups in landscape design, this one is definitely showy enough it can be a solitary specimen in the right spot.
 Because it’s so wonderfully drought tolerant, you can grow Coral Aloe in large containers too.

 Fine textured and gracefully arching, Coral Fountain or Firecracker Plant is a welcome addition to any yard in the Valley.

 The Latin name for this one is Russelia equisetiformis, seen in the right photo above.
 It’s evergreen to 25 degrees, and very hardy here.
 Should the temperature damage it above ground in winter, not to worry, the subshrub will quickly repair and grow back from the roots.